kushal06-makkar/Tender_scrapper/README.md

 python southkorea_scrapper.py
 Each script will prompt for page range (if applicable) and save output Excel files in a local directory.

-📌 Notes
+📌 Notes:

 Translation may fail for extremely long or malformed text.

-South Korea scraper includes scrolling logic for dynamically loading data.
+The scripts handle various date formats and languages.

-Macedonia scraper filters out expired tenders based on deadline validation.
+South Korea scraper includes scrolling logic for dynamically loading tables and saves data in batches.

 📄 License
 This project is released under the MIT License.